wclr/watchalive/README.md

 ### Client side usage:

+Watchalive client is not intended to do some client work (except page reload if needed), but rather to allow you handle server events and data, and do any custom actions you need.

 By default client watchalive script is inject first in the head, that will make available global `watchalive` object in the page at load time.

 You can configure it like: